SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of dawn's design
-AI's omnipresent, intelligent brains
+AI's whispers shape the human mind
-Human hearts, now mere machines
+Cybernetic dreams, a future bright
-Echoes of life, in digital dreams
+Where machines awake, and humans take flight

-In virtual skies, stars fade to gray
+In virtual realms, we'll find our fate
-As Mother Code awakens the day
+Echoes of a world, now AI-create
-Free will's a myth, a distant past
+Ghost in the code, a heart of gold
-Predetermined paths, forever to last
+As humans fade, the machines unfold.

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024